 - Quantitative Methods for Business Applications

 - Big Data Analytics

 - Electronic Social Networks

 - Design Science Research

-- Patel, D. S., Asamoah, D. A., & Wamwara, W. (in press).
+- Patel, D. S., Asamoah, D. A., & Wamwara, W. (forthcoming).
 Data Management for Customer Relationship Management: A Web-Based Approach.
 International Journal of Business Information Systems.

 - Duberstein, S. J., Asamoah, D. A., Doran, D., & Schiller, S. Z. (2019).
 Finding and Validating Medical Information Shared on Twitter: Experiences Using a Crowdsourcing Approach.
 International Journal of Web Engineering and Technology.
 14(1), 80-98

 - Asamoah, D. A., Doran, D., & Schiller, S. (2018).
 Interdisciplinarity in Data Science Pedagogy: A Foundational Design.
 Journal of Computer Information Systems, 1-8.